-These costs represent the programme and development support costs of running the Foundation.
+These costs represent the programme and development support costs of running the Foundation and the program costs of the funds.
 These operational expenses include the costs of administering grant programmes.
 All services provided to the Foundation in the form of gifts are recorded at fair value as both an "operating expense" and "contribution and gift income".